splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 Continue to add users to the team.

 #.
-When you're finished adding users, click :guilabel:`Create`.
+When you're finished adding users, select :guilabel:`Create`.
 The new team name appears in the list of teams.

 .. _admin-delete-team: